Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 ### Multiple instances of a message broker

-In some very large systems a single instance of a message broker can't cope with the traffic.
+In some very large systems, a single instance of a message broker can't cope with the traffic.
 Endpoints can be grouped around broker instances.
 However, ServiceControl is limited to a single connection.

 In this case, a separate transport adapter is deployed for each instance of a broker (e.g. SQL Server instance, Azure ServiceBus namespace, etc) while ServiceControl connects to its own instance.
 The adapters forward messages between instances.